fh48/hinsencamp.com/_posts/2019-05-24-social-network-graph/2019-05-24-social-network-graph.md

 writeToJSON(graph.graph, "graph");
 ```

 Play around with the number of participants.
 You will see, with increasing network size it becomes quickly very complicated to keep an overview by just looking at the JSON object.
-For a better overview, you can drop the JSON file in the visualiser as well.
+For a better overview, you can drop the JSON object in the visualiser as well.

 ## Conclusion